The Role of Math in Game Design

 AI and Pathfinding

-Math is heavily used to program characters in games, giving them what is colloquially called AI, but in truth more of an advanced algorithm for pathfinding and decision-making.
+Math is heavily used to program characters in games, giving them what is colloquially called AI, but in truth, more of an advanced algorithm for pathfinding and decision-making.
 One of the best-known is the A* algorithm (“A-star”), a very common technique for pathfinding.
 It helps NPCs and enemies navigate their environments, calculating the most efficient route from the source node to the goal node.
-The best way to visualize this is the ghosts in Pac-Man, each of them chasing the player characters, but using different factors in order to choose a path.
-More complex AI models, like in real-time strategies, will take even more statistical data into consideration and adapt dynamically to player’s behavior in order to try and defeat them.
+The best way to visualize this is the ghosts in Pac-Man, each of them chasing the player characters, but using different factors to choose a path.
+More complex AI models, like those in real-time strategies, will consider even more statistical data and adapt dynamically to players’ behavior to try and defeat them.
+For additional educational resources,.

 Optimization and Performance

 Math is the pillar of smooth gameplay in terms of graphical and hardware performance.
-In order to render complex worlds quickly and efficiently, game engines have to use the most efficient algorithms.
+To render complex worlds quickly and efficiently, game engines have to use the most efficient algorithms.
 Additionally, framerate optimization is completely based on calculations.
-As the program calculates what percentage of the available hardware resources the game is using, a steady FPS rate is maintained through dynamic adjustments in such a way, as not to affect the visual quality.
+As the program calculates what percentage of the available hardware resources the game is using, a steady FPS rate is maintained through dynamic adjustments in such a way as not to affect the visual quality.
 Texture compressions, scaling of details, and other methods allow game devs to keep the visuals at a high level while reducing strain on GPUs.

 Conclusion